tbidne/pacer/documentation/faq.md

     unit = 'km'
     ```

-    Note that garmin only support kilometers and miles.
+    Note that garmin only supports kilometers and miles.

 - Filtering by `labels` with garmin activities is a bit more involved.
 That is, with the custom `runs.toml` format, we can label a run like: